hexcowboy/punk-loot/README.md

 Because the external API needs to mint new items, the oracle must be funded to cover gas fees.
 The oracle fees are subject to change but will be a flat fee of some amount of Ether.
 At the project genesis, the price for the oracle is `0.1 ETH` or `100000000000000000 wei`.

 In most cases, a web application will walk you through this process.
 The classic example for this repository is [punk.loot.st](https://punk.loot.st/) which is open source in the [web-app](web-app/) folder.

-<sup>\* The CryptoPunk must be wrapped because original CryptoPunks do not follow the ERC721 standard and are not treated as real NFTs.</sup>

 ## Small Changes